anik-jha/portfolio/actual_contents/llm_components/llm_components_part2.md

 I cannot stress enough how much this guide owes to the community.
 In particular:

-- **Andrej Karpathy**: His "Let's build GPT: from scratch, in code, spelled out" is a masterpiece of education.
+- **Andrej Karpathy**: His "Let's build GPT: from scratch, in code, spelled out" is a masterpiece for llm learning.
 If you want to see a master at work, watch it.
 - **The "Attention Is All You Need" Authors**: For writing the paper that started it all.
 - **You**: For actually reading this far.
 Seriously, most people stop at "matrix multiplication."
 You're one of the good ones.